-- Some data processing utilities: filtering, decimating, peak detection, FFT (mostly wrappers around NumPy and SciPy).
+- Simplified data processing utilities: convenient fitting, filtering, feature detection, FFT (mostly wrappers around NumPy and SciPy).

-- Multi-level dictionaries which are convenient for storing heterogeneous data and settings in human-readable format.
+- Universal multi-level dictionaries which are convenient for storing heterogeneous data and settings in human-readable format.

-- A bunch more utilities dealing with file system (creating, moving and removing folders, zipping/unzipping, path normalization), network (simplified interface for client and server sockets), strings (serializing and de-serializing values), function introspection, and more.
+- Assorted functions for dealing with file system (creating, moving and removing folders, zipping/unzipping, path normalization), network (simplified interface for client and server sockets), strings (conversion of various Python objects to and from string), and more.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.